gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 In order to use this accelerator to connect supported databases, you need to upload corresponding driver in cdap.

 Driver jar can be downloaded from the internet.
-Please refer the following table for tested driver versions:
+Please refer to the following table for tested driver versions:

 ```
 +===========================+